Chapter 2

 But the Protestants added 'for thine is the kingdom, the power and the glory, for ever and ever amen.'

-They would say 'are men' and he was used to saying 'Ay-men.'
+They said 'are men' and he was used to saying 'Ay-men.'

-The Protestants would start off 'Our Father, which art in Heaven . . .' and the Catholics would says 'Who art in Heaven.'
+The Protestants started off 'Our Father, which art in Heaven . . .' and the Catholics said 'Who art in Heaven.'

-He could never understand why the Protestants would call Jesus a thing - which – as opposed to the Catholics personifying him as Who.
+He could never understand why the Protestants called Jesus a thing - which – as opposed to the Catholics personifying him as Who.

 All this stuff going around his young mind, disturbed him a little and he kept the fact that he was a Catholic from everybody.